Nicolae Ceaușescu: Death

 Ceaușescu and his wife Elena fled the capital with Emil Bobu and Manea Mănescu and flew by helicopter to Ceaușescu's Snagov residence, from which they fled again, this time to Târgoviște.
 They abandoned the helicopter near Târgoviște, having been ordered to land by the army, which by that time had restricted flying in Romania's airspace.
 The Ceaușescus were held by the police while the policemen listened to the radio.
-They were eventually turned over to the army.
+They were eventually handed over to the army.

 On Christmas Day, 25 December 1989, the Ceaușescus were tried before a court convened in a small room on orders of the National Salvation Front, Romania's provisional government.
 They faced charges including illegal gathering of wealth and genocide.
 Ceaușescu repeatedly denied the court's authority to try him, and asserted he was still legally the President of Romania.
 At the end of the trial, the Ceaușescus were found guilty and sentenced to death.
 A soldier standing guard in the proceedings was ordered to take the Ceaușescus outside one by one and shoot them, but the Ceaușescus demanded to die together.
 The soldiers agreed to this and began to tie their hands behind their backs, which the Ceaușescus protested against, but were powerless to prevent.

-The Ceaușescus were executed by a gathering of soldiers: Captain Ionel Boeru, Sergeant-Major Georghin Octavian and Dorin-Marian Cîrlan, while reportedly hundreds of others also volunteered.
+The Ceaușescus were executed by a group of soldiers: Captain Ionel Boeru, Sergeant-Major Georghin Octavian and Dorin-Marian Cîrlan, and five other non-commissioned officers who were recruited from twenty volunteers.
 Before his sentence was carried out, Nicolae Ceaușescu sang "The Internationale" whilst being led towards the wall.
 The firing squad began shooting as soon as the two were in their positions up against the wall.